anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

  4. ocsvm\_labels = fit_oc_svm(df, \** kwargs)
     - Definition: This function is used to fit one-class svm model to the data and predict anomaly labels.
       - Model: One-Class Support Vector Machine (SVM) is an anomaly detection algorithm.
-               It finds a hyperplane that seperates the data set from the origin such that the hyperplane is as close to the datapoints as possible.
+               It finds a hyperplane that separates the data set from the origin such that the hyperplane is as close to the datapoints as possible.
 It fits a non-linear boundary around the dense region of the data set separating the remaining points as outliers.
-               It minimises the volume of the hypersphere that seperates the data points from the origin in the feature space.
+               It minimizes the volume of the hypersphere that separates the data points from the origin in the feature space.
                It marks the data points outside the hypersphere as outliers.
       - Prediction labels: Anomaly marked as -1 and normal as 1.
     - Input Parameters: